nagasella/esa/README.md

 table.add_component<velocity>(VELOCITY);
 ```

-What is actually happening here is that an array of components of each data type is being allocated on the heap - which, for the GBA, means EWRAM.
+What is actually happening here is that an array of components of each data type is being allocated on the heap - which, when compiling games with the GBA toolchain, means EWRAM.
 Although there's plenty of room in EWRAM (and therefore it is GOOD to allocate your components there), the access to this type of memory can often be slower compared to IWRAM access.
 For this reason, ESA allows to store components in IWRAM as well: in order to do this, you will need to define the array of components (in practice, an `esa::series` container) on the stack, and then pass a pointer to it to the entity table.
 Like this:

 ```cpp
 esa::series<position, 100> positions; // stack (IWRAM) allocated